LeBronJamesGlazer/completed4daraUranov/README.md

 *Density is calculated as m / (n * (n - 1)) for directed graphs.*

+### How to Use
+How to Compile
+If using terminal:
+javac -d out -cp "libs/*" src/main/java/org/example/**/*.java if using Maven: mvn clean compile

+How to Run
+Option 1 — from terminal:
+java -cp out org.example.Main
+Option 2 — with Maven:
+mvn exec:java -Dexec.mainClass="org.example.Main"
+Option 3 — from IDE:
+Open Main.java → right-click → “Run Main”.

+When you run the program, you’ll see a menu:
+Choose a dataset to analyze:
+1. small
+2. medium
+3. large
+4. specific
+5. all
+>

+Type one of the options (for example, all) and press Enter.
+	•	all → analyzes all datasets in /data
+	•	specific → analyzes selected graphs (dag.json, dense.json, etc.)
+	•	small, medium, large → analyze size-based subsets

+The program then performs:
+	1. SCC detection
+	2. Condensation graph construction
+	3. Topological sorting
+	4. Shortest and longest path analysis

+Each step reports:
+	•	Number of operations (DFS visits, relaxations, pushes/pops)
+	•	Average execution time (in nanoseconds)
+	•	Identified SCCs and resulting topological order

+Results are printed to the terminal and stored in tables for analysis.
 ## 2. Results

 The following tables show the performance metrics for each algorithm across the different datasets.
 The execution time is reported in milliseconds (ms).